apache/airflow/docs/apache-airflow/core-concepts/params.rst

     - Note: Per default if you specify a type, a field will be made required with input - because of JSON validation.
       If you want to have a field value being added optional only, you must allow JSON schema validation allowing null values via:
       ``type=["null", "string"]``
+    - Note: If the field is required you need to specify a valid default value as well.
+Exception is if DAG is defined with ``schedule=None`` which enforces the user to provide a value in the form at time of submission.

 - The Param attribute ``enum`` generates a drop-down select list for scalar values.
 As of JSON validation, a value must be selected or the field must be marked as optional explicit.